 9. Compress Smarter

 You have to be cautious when it comes to compression.
-When you get to the level where your single instrument sounds good, group the similar instruments into one bus and apply for the compression again.
-For example, group all your main drums into one drum bus where you will use the compression that will create the consistency of your drums and create some kind of tension.
-When doing that, recommended compression for drum bus is parallel compression that will create mentioned consistency.
-This will also make your drums louder because it will have more headroom.
+When you get to the level where your single instrument sounds good, group the similar instruments into one bus and apply for compression again.
+For example, group all your main drums into one drum bus and use compression to create consistency in drums and create some kind of tension.
+When creating consistency, I recommend parallel compression for the drum bus.
+This will also make your drums louder because they will have more headroom.

 10. Pay attention to Edgy Sounds

-When mixing, you may have a tendency to add the levels up on sounds that sounds good, so you want to elevate it in the mix.
-There is nothing wrong with it until you will use it on crazy sounds.
-For example – if you will make the loud lead and keep it playing, that would be a good decision right.
-But I am talking about sounds that are hidden somewhere in the mix and would cause distractions.
+When mixing, you may have a tendency to increase levels on sounds that sound good, as you want to elevate it in the mix.
+There is nothing wrong with it until you do it with crazy sounds.
+For example – if you make the lead loud and keep it playing, it can be a good decision.
+However, I am talking about sounds that are hidden somewhere in the mix and can cause distractions.

-In addition, it’s not likely that you will hear these sounds when you have started the new track from scratch, and you are worked hours on that.
-You can begin noticing these sounds in another day, so then you can quickly identify and fix them.
+In addition, it’s not likely that you will hear these sounds when you start the new track from scratch and work for hours on it.
+You might begin to notice these sounds on another day, allowing you to quickly identify and fix them.
 With that said, don’t pay too much attention to fixing these hidden edgy sounds on the first day and instead focus on things that matter.
-After relisten, there will be a higher chance that you will hear some issues.
+After a re-listen, there will be a higher chance that you will hear some issues.

 11. Have Schema To Appeal Recording Labels

-This is a good tip for you if you want to keep yourself organized and definitely will make your sound more professional.
-You have to have some kind of schema where you will follow the underlying patterns and applying it on your other tracks.
-Reason for that is if you change your habits, your other songs/tracks would sound a little different, and the sound, in general, wouldn’t be same.
+This is a good tip for you if you want to keep yourself organized and will definitely wmake your sound more professional.
+You have to have some kind of schema to follow the underlying patterns and apply it on your other tracks.
+The reason for that is if you change your habits, your other songs/tracks would sound a little different, and the sound, in general, won’t be same.
 That’s the approach that Record Labels are looking for when it comes to releasing music.

-They will look for your tracks, and if on each track was applied different production methods/techniques, then it wouldn’t be as good for them as when you have consistent sound across your all songs.
-But anyway, it’s good to do that way if you are planning to release even in your label.
-The best thing about that is you can change the approach of your production methods over time, but it’s a not professional approach to change the production methods from one day to another.
+If each track uses different production methods/techniques, it’s not as good as when you have a consistent sound across your all songs.
+It’s good to do it that way if you are planning to release, even on your own label.
+The best thing about that is you can change the approach of your production methods over time, though it’s a not professional approach to change the production methods from one day to another.

 12. Don’t Do Everything At once

-This is more tip about the writing music than actual mixing it.
-Anyway, it’s part of that, and to be able to make a great mix, you have to work on your composition; otherwise, the mixing loses the sense.
-Similar to the tip above – Keep in mind that you have to know what’s the part that needs your attention to be able to develop it as you composing.
+This is more or less a tip about the writing music than actually mixing it.
+To make a great mix, you have to work on your composition; otherwise, the mixing loses the sense.
+Similar to the tip above – Keep in mind that you have to know what parts need your attention so you can develop them as you compose.
 For instance, try to make a drum pattern and make more variations of that.
-Then create the bones of your entire track from that, where you will start from the intro with some micro drums variation, which will build into main drums in the drop.
-After your main drums sound brilliant with all that percussions, and small details on it.
-Then you can start applying other different sounds like pads, synths, effects, etc.
+Then, create the bones of your entire track from that, where you will start from the intro with some micro drum variations, which will build into main drums in the drop.
+After your main drums sound brilliant with percussion and other small details, you can start applying other sounds like pads, synths, effects, etc.

-However, it’s just progression.
-You don’t need to follow that schema – it just keeps your mind on things that matter, and you know where you want to focus, which will make your sound more shape and on the point.
+It’s just progression.
+You don’t need to follow that schema – it just keeps your mind on things that matter.
+You know where you want to focus, which will shape your sound better.
 Don’t jump from one sound to another unless you feel incredibly productive in that part.
-It’s all about finding what will work best for you, and having that laser focus on one thing would definitely help you with it.
+It’s all about finding what works best for you and having laser focus on one thing definitely helps.

 13. Use Mid/Side (M/S) Processing In Your Mix

-If you are using quality EQplugin, most of the time, you can choose from the three modes that allow you to process your audio differently.
+If you are using quality EQ plugins, most of the time, you can choose from the three modes that allow you to process your audio differently.